richmahn/en_tn/lam/front/intro.md

 #### Who are the woman and the man in Lamentations? ####

 The author uses the image of an abandoned woman and a persecuted man to represent Judah and Jerusalem.
-He uses this type of personification to help readers understand the pain.
+He uses this type of personification to help readers understand the pain and sorrow.
 (See: [[rc://en/ta/man/translate/figs-personification]])